isralduke/thatbook/28-hosea.md

 > <a name="2:8">2:8</a> Yet until now she has refused to acknowledge that I was the one
 > who gave her the grain, the new wine, and the olive oil;
-> and that it was I who lavished on her the silver and gold—
+> and that it was I who lavished on her the silver and gold —
 > which they used in worshiping Baal!
 > <a name="2:9">2:9</a> Therefore, I will take back my grain during the harvest time
 > and my new wine when it ripens;